Lecture Notes in Cosmology: Production of gravitational waves during inflation

 This spectrum depends on time, so which $\eta$ should we choose?
-We have seen, through the discussion culminating in Eq.~\eqref{superHubblescalescondition}, that when a scale $k$ exits the horizon, its corresponding $h(\eta,k)$ becomes constant.
+We have seen that when a scale $k$ exits the horizon, its corresponding $h(\eta,k)$ becomes constant.
 Its value will be the initial condition during the radiation-dominated epoch, when the scale re-enters the horizon.
-Therefore, for $k\eta \to 0$ we have:
+The condition $k/a \ll H$ translates to $k|\eta| \ll 1$.
+Therefore, for $k\eta \to 0$, we have:

-which does not depend on the scale $k$ anymore, i.e. it is a \textbf{scale-invariant} power spectrum.
-The only caveat is that this spectrum is valid only for those scales for which $k|\eta_i| \gg 1$, i.e. scales which exit the horizon: well after $\eta_i$.
-Recall that $\eta$ is negative during inflation, so the above condition makes sense.